 Important Information For Victims

 If you are a victim, we will make every attempt to discuss a potential plea agreement with you before the plea is presented to the court.
 Your opinion is very important to us, so it is important that you advise this office of any changes in your contact information.
+Good communication is always helpful to the process and key to ensuring that we can speak for you in the criminal justice system.

 Purpose of Plea Agreements